 Review tuition details at the Bursar’s Office.Review Details

 Citizens and permanent residents of the United States are considered domestic students and are typically eligible for federal student loans as well as supplemental (alternative) loans through private lenders.

 Domestic students may file the Free Application for Federal Student Aid (FAFSA) for the upcoming academic semester during the application process, and may only file for private loans after they have been offered admission to the program.

 Please refer to Temple University’s Student Financial Services for details about the total estimated cost of program attendance and/or lender information.
 Student Financial Services assists eligible students in obtaining state and federal government grants and guaranteed loans.

 Financial Aid for International Students

 International students are not eligible for federal loans, and must use alternative loans as their primary source of funding.
 Additional information on financial resources for international students is listed here by the Office of International Student and Scholar Services.

 The Master of Science in Financial Analysis offers merit-based scholarships for qualified students.

 All applicants are automatically considered for merit-based scholarships, provided the application is received by the scholarship deadline.
 Students do not need to complete additional forms or submit additional application essays or recommendations to be considered for merit-based scholarships.
-Merit scholarships are awarded to students who demonstrate outstanding academic and professional achievement, including overall GPA, accounting GPA, and GMAT scores.
+Merit scholarships are awarded to students who demonstrate outstanding academic and professional achievement, including overall GPA and GMAT scores.
 Scholarship recipients will be notified shortly after their admission decision has been rendered.

 Other Scholarship Funding